fhcn-io/killercoda-scenarios/scenario-01/steps/01/text.md

 <br>

 ## Step 01
-The script in background was
+Create a new deployment named `nginx` with the image `nginx`.
 ```
-kubectl create namespace fhcn
+kubectl create deployment nginx --image=nginx
 ```